MatthewCallis/retinize/README.md

 $('img.retinize').retinize();
 ```

-If you want to force the effect on all images reguardless of need use
+If you want to force the effect on all images regardless of need use

 ```javascript
 $('img.retinize').retinize({ forceCanvas: true });